CodingOnBush/webserv/README.md

 - understand how to listen on all clients and ports with select(), poll(0 or epoll() (Victoire)
 - understand how CGI works and is used (Victoire)
 - how to parse the http request (Alisa)

+We can have someone working on :
+- socket's class creation (cf video)
+- understanding the request and define the response
+- creating the response

+1 - client and server info
+2 - response and request
+3 - configuration file and parsing